reanahub/docs.reana.io/docs/administration/configuration/configuring-cluster-ingress/index.md

 - `ingress.enabled` enables or disables the creation of Ingresses
 - `ingress.annotations` is used to define which custom annotations should be applied to the Ingress resource
+- `ingress.ingress_class_name` is used to select the desired [Ingress class](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-class), and can be set to `null` to use the default Ingress class of the cluster
 - `ingress.tls` can be used to configure a TLS certificate (see [Configuring TLS certificates](../configuring-tls-certificates/))

 You can also specify additional Ingresses with the `ingress.extra` Helm value.